How Your Premium is Determined

-Here are three criteria which Stonetrust uses to determine premium:
+Stonetrust uses the following criteria to determine your policy premium:

 While these three elements are fundamental to determining premiums, other factors can be used as well.
 Stonetrust may apply discounts to policy premiums if acceptable terms are satisfied.

 Your company must have been in business and carried workers' compensation insurance for at least 2 full years before consideration is given.
 Once you meet the time requirement, you must meet certain premium eligibility requirements as determined by NCCI.
-In determining the eligible premium, it is important to note that the premium used is the "manual premium", or premium based on your base rates per class code, exclusive of any credits, discounts or prior debit modifiers.
-Stonetrust conducts business in these states: AR, LA, MO, MS, NE, OK, TN, and TX.
-Experience Rating as determined by NCCI
+In determining the eligible premium, it is important to note that the premium used is the "manual premium," or premium based on your base rates per class code, exclusive of any credits, discounts or prior debit modifiers.
+Stonetrust conducts business in these states: AL, AR, GA, IA, KS, LA, MO, MS, NE, OK, TN, and TX.

 How do losses affect your modifier and your premium?